William Osman: Career

 In March 2023, Osman announced Open Sauce, a creator and maker convention inspired by Maker Faire and VidCon.
 He founded the convention alongside talent managers David Seelos and Ian Dokie.
 It was held the following June at Pier 35 in the Embarcadero in San Francisco.
 The 2024 edition took place from June 14 to June 16 at the Cow Palace near San Francisco.
 In 2024, he signed with Seelos's management firm, Underscore Talent.

 Style

 Osman is a mechanical and electrical engineer whose videos involve science, robotics, and artificial intelligence.
 He has described his YouTube videos as, "dubious quality, questionable integrity and unethical delivery".
 He has collaborated with several YouTubers and made several egg drop competition videos.

 Personal life

-William Osman married Chelsea in 2016.
+William Osman married his wife, Chelsea in 2016.
 In early December 2017, the couple lost their home in Ventura, California in the Thomas Fire.
 Their friend started a GoFundMe account to help pay for the damages.
 Osman posted a YouTube video about the house fire on December 5, 2017, and it quickly went viral.
 The GoFundMe campaign had a goal of $10,000, but surpassed $120,000 from more than 6,300 donors in 20 hours.

+Osman has stated in a video on his second channel that he has attention deficit hyperactivity disorder.